 Ever since I wrote my book (all the way back in 2013!), it’s been my goal to help IT pros understand the world of enterprise mobility management.
 These days there are a lot of different technologies out there, and plenty of buzzwords.

 You can read my articles on topics like mobile app management, Android Enterprise, Samsung Knox, iOS mobile device management, the extended enterprise, mobile threat defense, and BYOD, and you can look over my list of EMM resources, but in this infographic, it’s my goal to lay everything out in one easy to read, information-rich table.

-I’m excited to present the version 0.3 below (the original version came out in February 2018).
+I’m excited to present the version 0.3 below (from October 2018; the original version came out in February 2018).
 It’s still a pre-1.0 version, so if you have suggestions or want to argue a point that I made (or want to tell me how useful it is!) leave a comment or hit me up on Twitter.

 There are four main categories of use cases: